 We adhere to the curriculum laid down by The Ministry of Education.
 Most students follow the programme for Arabic B which is for non-native speakers.
 Students who qualify under guidelines as first language speakers follow the programme for Arabic A which is delivered entirely in Arabic to ensure the children develop the requisite skills in their native language.

-To offer another dimension to our languages programme, we also teach French in KS2.
-As with Arabic, French is delivered by teachers with specialist expertise.
-Lessons are fun and interactive and teach children about French culture as well as French language.
+To offer another dimension to our languages programme, we also teach French and Spanish in KS2.
+As with Arabic, French and Spanish is delivered by teachers with specialist expertise.
+Lessons are fun and interactive and teach children about culture as well as French and Spanish language.

 The music programme is based on the National Curriculum of England.
 The main areas of focus are Listening and Appraising, Performing and Composing.
 Thematic links are made with other areas of the curriculum where relevant and topics are supplemented with music from local Emirati culture.
 Music lessons are taught by specialist teachers in a dedicated and well-resourced music room.